 Because characters sent to the LCD COM1 port are automatically displayed on the LCD screen, it is very easy to display your own messages.
-For example, in DOS, the command:
+For example, on DOS, the command:

+'''

-echo "Hello World" > COM1
+echo Hello World > COM1

+'''

-causes the characters "Hello World" to appear on the LCD panel.
-The equivalent Linux command is:
+Will cause the characters Hello World to appear on the LCD panel.
+The equivalen Linux command is:

+'''

-echo "hello world" > /dev/ttyS0
+echo hello world > /dev/ttyS0

+'''